 Tasting The World At Epcot’s Food And Wine Festival

-Every year thousands flock to Epcot’s Food and Wine Festival.
-It is the longest Food and Wine Festival to date, taking place over 75 days from the end of August to November.
+Every year thousands flock to Epcot’s Food and Wine Festival, taking place from August to November.
 You only need to purchase a ticket for Walt Disney World’s Epcot theme park to enjoy all that the festivities that the annual Food and Wine Festival has to offer.

 I have attended the festival the past three years and this year’s Passport was my favorite.
 The Passport contains pictures of some of the featured food, the festival center’s schedule of events, a Kid’s section, descriptions of the festival’s merchandise, gift card offerings, dining plans, schedule for the Eat To The Beat concert series, stickers to be placed on each country after visiting, and a list of all food and beverages served at each destination.